nolan1999/Coursera-final-project/README.md

 # Coursera-final-project

 Capstone project for data science MOOC.
-The report and the notebook do not much, since the report was written for older data.
+The report and the notebook do not match, since the report was written for older data.